Author: Chloé Lourseyre

 In the end, RTTI was implemented in three parts:

-• The dynamic_cast operator, allowing a pointer to a derived class to be obtained from a pointer to the base class — only if the pointer is effectively of the derived class.
+operator, allowing a pointer to a derived class to be obtained from a pointer to the base class — only if the pointer is effectively of the derived class. - The

-• The typeid operator, allowing identification of the exact type of an object given an object of the base class.
+operator, allowing identification of the exact type of an object given an object of the base class. - The

 Early in the process (and the main reason he decided to wait until RTTI was needed before implementing it), Stroustrup detected numerous misuses of the feature, and some people even labelled it as a “Dangerous feature”.